jibriss/dbvc/README.md

 - **Tags** are stable version on your database.
 Each time you release a new version of your application which requires database migration, you should create a new tag.
 - **Patches** are SQL migration script of features still in development, each branch can contain a patch.
 Once all feature are merged into master/trunk, you can create a new tag from the different patches.
-Unlike tags, patches file can change over time.
+Unlike tags, patch files can change over time.

+### Project initialization

+First create 2 directories in your project folder structure.
+1 for patches and 1 for tags.

+Then go to your project root and run ``dbvc init``.
+This command will create an empty configuration file ``dbvc.xml``.
+Edit it to your needs and you'll be ready.

 ### Creating a new patch